SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 This method sets up files that are inputs and/or outputs for this workflow.
 In this example the input <tt>data/input.txt</tt> comes from the workflow bundle itself.
-The ultimate location of the output file is determined by two parameters passed into the WorkflowLaucher which actually runs the workflow:
+The ultimate location of the output file is determined by two parameters passed into the WorkflowLauncher which actually runs the workflow:
 <tt>--metadata-output-file-prefix</tt> and <tt>--metadata-output-dir</tt>.

 #### Directories